Best Medicare Advantage Plans in 2025

 PFFS

-Private fee-for-service (PFFS) plans let you go to any Medicare-approved medical facility, doctor, or health care provider.
+Private fee-for-service (PFFS) plans let you go to any Medicare-approved medical facility, doctor or health-care provider.
 The doctor must agree to accept the plan’s terms.
 Some PFFS plans have provider networks, which means higher out-of-pocket costs for out-of-network care, while others don’t.
 PFFS plans always cover emergency care, so you’re covered even at out-of-network providers.

 How Do I Choose the Best Medicare Advantage Plan?

-1. Check if your doctors are in-network.
+- Check if your doctors are in network.

-Make sure that you can afford the plan’s premiums, copays, and coinsurance.
-And ensure that you understand the deductible.
-A high deductible means that you’ll owe more out of pocket before your plan kicks in.
-In some cases, Part C plan perks can make up for higher costs in other areas; for example, a free gym membership, transportation assistance, or a hearing aid benefit.
+Make sure you can afford the plan’s premiums, copays and coinsurance, and ensure that you understand the deductible.
+A high deductible means you’ll owe more out of pocket before your plan kicks in.
+In some cases, Part C plan perks can make up for higher costs in other areas, such as a free gym membership, transportation assistance or a hearing aid benefit. - Consider CMS star ratings.

-Think about which health care services are really important to you.
-Consider your current medical conditions, fitness habits, and medical history.
-For example, if you’d enjoy a SilverSneakers gym membership and want to maintain your dental health, prioritize plans with those benefits.
+Think about which health-care services are most important to you.
+Consider your current medical conditions, fitness habits and medical history.
+If you’d enjoy a SilverSneakers gym membership and want to maintain your dental health, for example, prioritize plans with those benefits.
 If you have a chronic health condition, pay close attention to SNPs in your area.
-They could provide savings and essential services like a care coordinator who can help manage your illness.
+They could provide savings and essential services such as a care coordinator who can help manage your illness. - Compare plans against Original Medicare.

 Medicare.gov.
-(2022).
-How Medicare Special Needs Plans (SNPs) work.
+(2025).
+Special Needs Plans (SNP).

 PR Newswire.
 (2021).
 Aetna 2022 Medicare plans feature more benefits, lower member costs and greater affordability.

-Kaiser Family Foundation.
-(2021).
-Medicare Advantage in 2021: Enrollment Update and Key Trends.
+KFF.
+(2024).
+Medicare Advantage in 2024: Enrollment Update and Key Trends.